lunatic-gh/achievement-helper/README.md

 ## Runtime Requirements
 - Java 21 or newer.
 You can download a runtime-jre from [here](https://github.com/adoptium/temurin21-binaries/releases/download/jdk-21.0.8%2B9/OpenJDK21U-jre_x64_windows_hotspot_21.0.8_9.msi)
   - During install, make sure you select `Modify Path variable` and `Set or override JAVA_HOME variable`.
 The registry keys option is not required, but recommended in general.
+- Python 3.10+ (Only if using the "legit-steam" branch).
+This will be required until JavaSteam supports binary vdf's.

 ## How to build